Rolling Stone photo of accused Boston bomber draws outrage

 The decision to put Tsarnaev on the cover drew a wave of outrage on social media, including Twitter.
 CVS Caremark said on its Twitter feed it would not carry the issue "out of respect for the victims and their loved ones."

-Dzhokhar Tsarnaev and his 26-year-old brother plotted the marathon attacks months in advance, authorities charge, travelling to New Hampshire to buy fireworks that they used in building the bombs.
+Dzhokhar Tsarnaev and his 26-year-old brother plotted the marathon attacks months in advance, authorities charge, traveling to New Hampshire to buy fireworks that they used in building the bombs.

 Three days after the attack, the FBI unveiled video stills of the two near the finish line, in the hope that members of the public would be able to identify them.